nakst/gf/README.md

 Ctrl+Shift+F11=reverse-step
 ```

-You can use the special command `gf-switch-to <window-name>` to switch to a specific window; the window names are the same as given in the layout string, as seen in the "User interface" section.
+You can use any standard GDB command, or any of the commands listed in "Special commands" below.

 ### User interface